Martin Boyd: Life after World War One

 Boyd returned to Australia after World War One but found he no longer fitted in.
 Because of his decision to join the British Army, he felt that a wedge had developed between him and his friends as their wartime experiences were different.
 Listless and directionless he left Melbourne in 1921 to live in London, did some newspaper work and travelled.
 Wearying of that world too and with the death of his brother Penleigh in 1923, Boyd again turned to religion joining an Anglican Franciscan community in Dorset.
 This too was a phase, however, so he left and continued on as before.
 For almost twenty years he lived a nomadic life, never staying long in any place and owning few possessions.
 He survived financially on one hundred pounds a year from his parents, a short stint as acting editor of The British Australasian, and sporadic payments from his writing.
 Joan Lindsay, author of Picnic at Hanging Rock, remembers her cousin Martin as a gentleman.
 He was a modest, free-spirited bachelor, adept at finding comfortable lodging.
 She remembers, "…he had always had a nose for odd and unusual pieces of furniture and queer old paintings picked up for a few pounds.
 During the war he had embellished his dugout in France with a large statue of his favourite Dancing Faun, dragging it from one filthy hole to another until forced to abandon it forever in the oozing mud".
+The image of loss in oozing mud is recreated by Boyd's character Dominic Langton who flung his Military Cross and other medals into the "clayey-yellow pond".
+As Boyd wrote in When Blackbirds Sing, Langton "his native Toryism was shocked at his anarchy.
+He realized fully the implication of what he had done".
+Langton's wife Helena cries "we must try to rake them out".
+Langton replies: "we can't.
+They're in the middle - I threw them there."

 In 1925 Boyd's first novel, Love Gods, was published.
 He had found his vocation and between 1925 and 1949 he published ten novels, a volume of autobiography and a children's story.

 While living in England he is recorded as having an affair with a woman.
 Boyd's sexuality was, and continues to be, the subject of conjecture.
 Illicit love, and same-sex desire, are prevailing themes in his work.
 A 1930s novel, The Shepherd of Admetus was rejected by publishers due to its overt homosexual narrative.